 Getting Around Serengeti National Park

 The best way to get around Serengeti National Park is by safari.
 Safari guides know how to best navigate the park's dirt roads and how to find the most fascinating wildlife.
-Many safari packages also include food, lodging, and transportation to and from the airstrips.
-If you prefer to travel on your own, you can rent a car (and even hire a driver) at Kilimanjaro International Airport (JRO), which is located about 190 miles (a four-hour drive) east of the park's main entrance, Naabi Hill Gate.
+Many safari packages also cover transportation to and from the airstrips, food and lodging.
+If you prefer to travel on your own, you can rent a car (and even hire a driver) at Kilimanjaro International Airport (JRO), which is located about 190 miles east of the park's main entrance, Naabi Hill Gate.
 Additionally, all five regions of the Serengeti – Northern Serengeti, the Western Corridor, Eastern Serengeti, Central Serengeti and Southern Serengeti – are accessible by air through several regional carriers and nine internal airstrips.

 To make the most of your visit to Serengeti National Park, consider booking a safari tour.
 Knowledgeable guides can provide a wealth of information on the park's regions and wildlife.
 Some tour operators offer a variety of ways to get around, including hiking and driving.
-You can even get the bird's eye view of the park on a Balloon Safari.
-To save money, consider booking a safari package, which includes transportation, along with lodging and food.
-African Dream Safaris and Serengeti Select Safaris offer a variety of ways to experience the park.
+You can even see a bird's-eye view of the park on a hot air balloon safari.
+To save money, consider booking a safari package, which are offered by companies like African Dream Safaris and Serengeti Select Safaris and include transportation, lodging and food.

 |Car||You are welcome to explore Serengeti National Park by car, but it's not recommended.
 While the roads are well traveled, they're not always clearly marked, which can make finding your way difficult.
 Drivers are required to pay an extra $5 fee every day per vehicle.
 Also, the park is relatively devoid of fuel stations, so unless you are familiar with the area, you may find yourself in a sticky situation.
 You can rent a car at Kilimanjaro International Airport.|